-- 1. Hurricanes pose a threat to life and property on the east and gulf coasts of the United States from high winds, heavy rains, and flooding.
-Fortunately, hurricanes can be detected, and their movements are closely monitored making the threat they pose relatively predictable.
+- 1. Severe weather poses a threat to life and property on the east and gulf coasts of the United States from high winds, heavy rains, storm surge and flooding.
+Fortunately, severe weather can be detected, and their movements are closely monitored making the threat they pose relatively predictable.
 With sufficient notice and preparation, people and property can be protected, and losses minimized. - 2.
-June 1st through November 30th is the period of greatest hurricane activity and is referred to as hurricane season.
-The Coast Guard COTP will establish and publish maritime conditions based on when gale force winds are predicted to arrive on the Maryland waters of the Chesapeake Bay (or the COTP Zone).
-The intent of setting port maritime hurricane conditions is to give the port community time to prepare.
-Attachment 1 is a chart comparing the various maritime hurricane conditions.
-These conditions are described as follows:
+June 1st through November 30th is the period of greatest severe weather activity and is referred to as hurricane season.
+The Coast Guard COTP will establish and publish port conditions (PORTCONS) in advance of severe weather and primarily based on National Weather Service forecasted arrival of sustained gale force winds (34KT/39MPH) to the Sector MD-NCR COTP Zone.
+The intent of setting PORTCONS is to provide port stakeholders with sufficient time to address preventive measures designed to minimize damage from severe weather.
+The five PORTCONS are:

-- a) SEASONAL ALERT: Set on June 1st and remain in effect through November 30th.
-At this time hurricane plans, should be reviewed and weather reports closely monitored for any hurricane activity. - b) STORM CONDITION: Set when high winds, 55mph/48kts or greater, are forecasted.
-This condition includes all phases of the approaching storm. - c) WHISKEY.
-Set when gale force winds (34+ mph) associated with tropical system activity is expected to arrive at the Port within 72 hours. - d) XRAY: Set when gale force winds (34+ mph) associated with tropical system is expected to arrive at Port within 48 hours. - e) YANKEE: Set when gale force winds (34+ mph) from a hurricane force storm is expected to arrive at the Port within 24 hours, and as soon as practical after the storm passes. - f) ZULU: Set when gale force winds (34+ mph) from a hurricane force storm is expected to arrive at the Port within 12 hours. - 3.
+- A. NORMAL: The general condition set outside of Hurricane Season from 01 December to 31 May. - B. NORMAL SEASONAL ALERT: The hurricane seasonal alert is set from 01 June to 30 November.
+Ports shall return to this condition after severe weather passes during Hurricane Season - C. WHISKEY.
+Set when gale force winds (34+ mph) is expected to arrive at the Port within 72 hours. - D. XRAY: Set when gale force winds (34+ mph) is expected to arrive at Port within 48 hours. - E. YANKEE: Set when gale force winds (34+ mph) is expected to arrive at the Port within 24 hours, and as soon as practical after the storm passes. - F. ZULU: Set when gale force winds (34+ mph) is expected to arrive at the Port within 12 hours. - 3.
 The MDTA Police maintains a 24-hour watch and communications system.
-U.S. Coast Guard will make notification every time there is a change in the Port Maritime Hurricane Conditions (via telephone, Maritime Safety and Security Bulletins, and/or through teleconferences) changes to the MDOT MPA.
+U.S. Coast Guard will make notification every time there is a change in the PORTCONS (via telephone, Maritime Safety Information Bulletins, and/or through teleconferences) changes to the MDOT MPA.
 Notifications and advisories to MDOT MPA tenants will be made using the MDOT MPA eBroadcast system; therefore, it is important to provide current information to the eBroadcast administrator. - 4.
 The COTP will act to control ship movements based on the prevailing maritime condition.
 Sector MD-NCR is an inland port and there are several factors to consider when deciding whether to allow a vessel to transit to sea or remain in Port.
 It takes approximately 8 hours to transit through the C&D Canal and 12 hours to transit the length of the Chesapeake Bay.
-Also, the COTP must consider what port conditions both Sector Delaware Bay and Sector Hampton Roads have set. - 5.
+Also, the COTP must consider what port conditions both Sector Delaware Bay and Sector Virginia have set. - 5.
 The COTP will dispatch harbor patrols into the port during the various maritime conditions to check for any potential hazards and may require facility operators to act to eliminate hazardous conditions.